-The term “cash advance” is also sometimes used to refer to short-term, high-cost loans like payday loans.
+The term “cash advance” is also sometimes used to refer to short-term, high-cost loans like a payday style loan.
 Many people use both terms interchangeably.
 So what is a payday loan?

-A payday loan, like a credit card cash advance, is another way to get quick cash.
+A payday loan, like a credit card cash advance, is another way to get a quick cash loan.
 Unlike a credit card cash advance, a payday loan will require you to fill out an application with a lender.
 It’s considered to be an unsecured loan since they don’t require any collateral.

-Many borrowers who take out payday loans have subprime credit scores, which means the lenders will likely charge higher interest rates.
-Because of these higher rates it’s important to make sure that you can repay the loan before you take one out.
+Many borrowers who take out payday loans have bad credit scores, which means the payday lenders will likely charge higher interest rates.
+Because of these interest rates it’s important to make sure that you can repay your loan before you take one out.
 Otherwise you may get stuck in a cycle of debt.

-Borrowers who can’t repay their loan on time may have no other option than to roll the loan over to a new term.
+Borrowers with bad credit history who can’t repay their loan on time may have no other option than to roll the loan over to a new term.
 This means that the lender will offer to extend the loan and allow you more time to repay it, while also adding additional fees and interest.

-Getting a payday loan is only a good option if you need quick cash and you’re certain you can repay it on the due date.
-But can you get payday loans without a checking account?
+Getting a short-term bad credit loan is only a good option if you need money right away and you’re certain you can repay it on the due date.
+But can you get a payday loan without a checking account?
 The short answer is: yes, although it’s unlikely.

-It may be more complicated to get payday loans without a bank account.
-If a lender is willing to work with you, they may require much more information and documentation before they feel safe enough to lend you money.
-This is simply because they can’t check your bank account to make sure you’re a good candidate for a loan.
+It may be more complicated to get payday loans and even if a lender is willing to work with you, they may require much more information and documentation before they feel safe enough to lend you money.
+This is simply because they don’t have any account history to make sure you’re a good candidate for a loan.

-No matter which option you choose, it’s important to make sure you are able to repay your loan or cash advance.
+No matter which option you choose, it’s important to make sure you are able to repay your loan or cash advance before you apply for a loan.
 Rolling over loans can lead to more fees and debt in the long run.
-Make sure to review the terms and conditions, and ask questions if there’s something you don’t understand.
+Make sure to review the terms and conditions before you get a loan, and ask questions if there’s something you don’t understand.